In Waves (Jamie xx album): Background

 The album was recorded over a period of four years.
 In a statement, Jamie xx likened his experiences since releasing his previous album to "waves that we have all experienced together and alone", and said that he wanted to "make something fun, joyful and introspective all at once" as "the best moments on a dance floor are usually that" for him.

 From 2020 to early 2024, Jamie xx released the standalone singles "Idontknow", "Let's Do It Again", "Kill Dem", and "It's So Good"; the latter was made for a Chanel ad campaign.
 All of the singles were included on the deluxe vinyl edition of the album, in addition to the new track "F U" featuring Badu.

 The track "Wanna" contains samples of "RipGroove" by Double 99, and "Never Gonna Let You Go" by Tina Moore.
 The track "Still Summer" contains interpolations of "Nights in White Satin" by the Moody Blues.

 Promotion

 The first single, "Baddy on the Floor", was released in April 2024, while the second single "Treat Each Other Right" was released alongside the album announcement on 4 June.
 The third single, "Life", was released on 17 June.
 The album was promoted with a residency at Venue MOT in London called "The Floor", which was held from 16 to 25 May and was described as a series of ten consecutive parties with surprise guests.

 On 28 June, Jamie xx headlined the Woodsies Stage at the 2024 Glastonbury Festival and performed several tracks from In Waves among other songs.
 Romy, Oliver Sim, and Robyn joined him during the set to perform their collaborations from the album.

-A show to celebrate the release of the album will be held at the Alexandra Palace in London on 26 September.
+The release of In Waves was marked with a tour of intimate record store performances in Liverpool, Manchester, Brighton, and Bristol between 20th and 23rd September 2024.
+Following this was two sold-out shows at Alexandra Palace on 25th and 26th September 2024, one of which was added due to "phenomenal demand".